by Susan Flantzer

 Henry’s father King Charles I had issues with Parliament, clashing with its members over financial, political, and religious issues.
 These issues eventually caused the English Civil War (1642 – 1651).
 During the English Civil War, of Henry’s surviving siblings, his sister Mary was married and living in the Dutch Republic, his eldest brother Charles, the future King Charles II, had fled England and was in the Dutch Republic with their sister Mary or in France where their mother Queen Henrietta Maria and sister Henrietta were living in exile, and where their young first cousin King Louis XIV sat upon the throne of France.
 Henry’s brother James, the second son, remained in Oxford, England, the royalist stronghold, while his father King Charles I fought against the forces of the Parliamentarians, also known as the Roundheads.

 After the execution of their father, Henry and Elizabeth became unwanted charges.
 Parliament refused to allow them to go to the Dutch Republic.
 Robert Sidney, 2nd Earl of Leicester and his wife Dorothy agreed to take charge of Henry and Elizabeth at their home, Penshurst Place in Penhurst, Kent, England, 32 miles/51 km from London.
-However, in 1650, when Henry and Elizabeth’s eldest brother, now the titular King Charles II, traveled to Scotland to be crowned King of Scots, Parliament decided that they needed to be in a more secure place, far away from London.
+However, in 1650, when Henry and Elizabeth’s eldest brother, now the titular King Charles II, traveled to Scotland to be crowned King of Scots, Parliament decided they needed to be in a more secure place, far away from London.
 Henry and Elizabeth were moved to Carisbrooke Castle on the Isle of Wight, England.
 The number of their servants was reduced to four people.
 Henry and Elizabeth were deprived of their prince and princess titles and Henry was additionally deprived of his Duke of Gloucester title.

 On August 23, 1650, less than a week after arriving at Carisbrooke Castle, Elizabeth began to feel ill.
-On September 1, she went to bed and then could no longer get up.
+On September 1, she went to bed and could no longer get up.
 She died on September 8, 1650, aged fourteen, probably from pneumonia.
 She was buried in a small crypt under the altar at Saints Thomas Church in Newport, on the Isle of Wight.
 Ten-year-old Henry was now all alone.
 He remained at Carisbrooke Castle until 1652 when he was allowed to leave England and travel to his sister Mary in the Dutch Republic.
 On Easter Sunday in 1653, Henry was created a Knight in the Order of the Garter by his brother Charles.

 Eventually, Henry joined his mother Henrietta Maria in her native Paris, France.
 They had not seen each other for more than ten years.
 Henry’s elder brother Charles wanted to take Henry with him when he left Paris but Henrietta Maria wanted to keep her youngest son with her.
 Charles agreed but on the condition that his mother would not try to get Henry to change his religion from Protestantism to his mother’s Roman Catholicism.
-Henrietta Maria promised Charles she would not try to convert Henry to Catholicism but she did not keep her word.
+Henrietta Maria promised Charles she would not try to convert Henry to Catholicism but did not keep her word.
 When Charles found out, he ordered Henry to join him in Cologne, a free imperial city, within the Holy Roman Empire, now in Germany.
 Henrietta Maria’s attempts to convert Henry to Catholicism not only failed and angered the royalists and Charles but also completely ruined her relationship with her youngest son.

 Henry remained with his brother Charles in Cologne until 1656 when the brothers left for Bruges, now in Belgium, then the capital of the County of Flanders.
-Later in 1656, Henry along with his elder brother James (the future King James II) joined the English regiment of the Spanish Habsburg army fighting against the French in the 1635 – 1659 Franco-Spanish War.
+Later in 1656, Henry and his elder brother James (the future King James II) joined the English regiment of the Spanish Habsburg army fighting against the French in the 1635 – 1659 Franco-Spanish War.

 On September 3, 1658, Oliver Cromwell, the Lord Protector of the Commonwealth of England, Scotland, and Ireland, died.
 His son Richard Cromwell ruled only until April 1659 and there was a real possibility for the restoration of the monarchy.
 On May 13, 1659, Charles II restored Henry’s title of Duke of Gloucester and additionally created him Earl of Cambridge.
 Parliament formally invited Charles, as King Charles II, to be the English monarch on May 1, 1660, in what has become known as The Restoration.
 On May 23, 1660, Charles landed at Dover, England on his 30th birthday, and Henry accompanied him.